Writing that all-important match report can seem daunting but it’s a popular part of any club website.

 To make your match report an instant success - always use a photo.
 Even if you lose by 50 goals, users will still read the report to view the photos.

-Include as many photos as you can and pick the best photo to use at the top of the page.
+Pick out a selection to publish as an album and pick the best photo to use at the top of the page.

-All of which will contribute to more traffic heading to your website, which can in turn increase your club's revenue potential by impressing potential sponsors
+All of which will contribute to more traffic heading to your website, which can increase your club's revenue potential by impressing potential sponsors

-For more on creating outstanding content, check out our guide to for tips, advice and useful frameworks that can shape each and every piece you write about your club.
+For more on creating outstanding content, check out our guide for our Helpcentre advice that can shape every piece you write about your club.

 Grow your club's digital channels - Free download